GitauHarrison/notes/search/install_elasticsearch_localhost.md

 ```python
 >>> es.index(index='test_index', id=1, body={'test': 'this is the first test'})
 ```
 Elasticsearch works with data in JSON format.
 We have written an object with the field `text` to an index called `test_index`.
 When you press `Enter` on your keyboard, you will get a `ConnectionError`.
-Your attempts to connect to the service fails.
+Your attempts to connect to the service fail.

 `pip3 install elasticsearch` only installs a Python client which is used for communication between your Python script and the existing Elasticsearch cluster.
 The assumption is that the cluster is currently running on  `localhost` with the default elasticsearch port `9200`.